 Combining the lively, flesh-toned bodies of her models with vibrant, clean abstract shapes, patterns and lemon-green foliage, Joanna Pilarczyk’s paintings pay tribute to modern portraiture and contemporary figurative art.

-Born in Poland in the post-Soviet country when everything seemed plain and uninspiring, she remembers her first glimpses of Western culture appearing on TV, which sparked her fascination with Hollywood films and the vibrancy of the 'idyllic' American world.
-After moving to London years later, and having encountered these unknown, exotic places and people of many cultures, she began to be significantly influenced by them.
+Born in Poland in a post-Soviet country where everything seemed plain and uninspiring, she remembers her first glimpses of Western culture appearing on TV, which sparked her fascination with the multicultural world.